milo-trujillo/ServiceDispatch/README.md

 # ServiceDispatch

-ServiceDispatch automatically log emergency services like police and fire department dispatch channels.
-Given an audio stream on the web for emergency announcement, this software will record all non-silence as individual audio clips, record the timestamp and duration of each clip, and make all of it available through a web interface.
+ServiceDispatch automatically logs emergency services like police and fire department dispatch channels.
+Given an audio stream on the web for emergency announcements, this software will record all non-silence as individual audio clips, record the timestamp and duration of each conversation, and make all of it available through a web interface.
 This is the codebase originally used for [Troy Dispatch](https://troydispatch.com/), open sourced to empower other cities to create their own dispatch logs.

 ## Installation Quick Guide

+**This guide assumes you've created a new debian or ubuntu-like server to host ServiceDispatch**

 Install package dependencies: